kleidis/Troppical/README.md

 # What is this?

-Troppical is a simple app written in Python that lets you manage your emulators with an easy installation and updating process
+Troppical is a simple app written in Python that lets you manage your emulators with an easy installation and updating process. **FOR NOW IN BETA**

 **For now, we have 4 emulators (We're focusing on these for now)**